zack965/spring-boot-101-tut/README.md

 # Spring boot 101
-## Spring boot profiles
+## Dynamically Managing Features Across Environments with Spring Boot Profiles
-### In sometimes we need to add some features in our applications , and this feature behave dynamically between dev and test and prod environment . let's say we need to call an external api to send emails but the endpoint of this api is different between different environments .
-In that case we can use spring boot profiles .
+### In some cases, we need to add features to our applications that behave differently across environments—like development, testing, and production.
+One common scenario is integrating with an external API, where the endpoint might be different between environments.
+### A great way to handle this in Spring Boot is by leveraging profiles.
+Spring Boot profiles allow you to define environment-specific configurations that automatically adapt based on the environment your app is running in.
+This way, you can ensure your app connects to the right service, no matter the environment.
+###  How does it work?
 ### First we define properties for dev and prod
 - Dev
 ```properties